cferdinandi/reef-js/content/advanced.md

 });
 ```

 Use setter functions by calling the `do()` method on your component or store.
-Pass in the name of setter, along with any required arguments (except for `props`).
+Pass in the name of the setter, along with any required arguments (except for `props`).

 ```js
 // Add a new todo item
 store.do('addTodo', 'Take a nap... zzzz');
 ```

-**When a component or store has setter functions, you cannot update data directly.**
+**When a component or store has setter functions, they become the only way to update app or store data.**

-Setter functions are the only way to make updates.
 This protects your component or store data from unwanted changes.
-The `data` property always returns an immutable copy of the data.
+The `data` property always returns an immutable copy.

 ```js
 // This will NOT update the store.data or the UI